ElrieM/blacksheep/README.md

   10. As the Site Owner, I want to restrict content uploads to registered users.
   11. As the Site Owner, I want to view a record of orders in various states.
-  12. As the Site Owner, I want to be able to easily add or edit design templates and details.
+  12. As the Site Owner, I want to be able to easily add or edit design templates. and details.
   13. As the Site Owner, I want to be able to easily add or edit products and details.

 ## 1.3 Structure Plane